-30. When obtaining an MBS policy control update from the PCF (signal 16 for Alt-A or signal 29 for Alt-B) for a broadcast session, the MB-SMF continues the procedure towards the AMF and NG-RAN as specified in clause 7.3.1 to request the allocation of resources to for the transmission of the broadcast session.
+30. When obtaining an MBS policy control update from the PCF (signal 16 for Alt-A or signal 29 for Alt-B) for a Broadcast MBS session, the MB-SMF continues the procedure towards the AMF and NG-RAN as specified in clause 7.3.1 to request the allocation of resources to for the transmission of the Broadcast MBS session.

 31-35 Same as steps 18-22 in Figure 7.1.1.2-1.